“Music is your own experience, your thoughts, your wisdom. If you don’t live it, it won’t come out of your horn” – Charlie Parker

 This is done with care, looking at musicians and their craft, which makes the book a rather intriguing and special journey.
 The author manages to combine his knowledge of avant-garde jazz and improvisation together with a spiritual one, taking inspiration also from the Nichiren Buddhism (everyone is able to attain enlightenment in the current life), which he has himself studied and practised for over 30 years.
 This is important.

 The steps towards succeeding in reaching the perfect balance between the creation of a piece of music and its total fulfilling result are many and can arise from different sides within ourselves.

 With accompanying photos by Italian photographer Luciano Rossetti, sharp and contrasting even when in motion, this tome is pure joy.
 Easy to read throughout, Fewell’s book has to be classified as a gem in the firmament of books.
-A must have for anyone who loves music and is open to recognize one’s own spiritual journey and, if this has not started yet, it certainly will when reading Fewell’s “Dialogues”.
+A must-have for anyone who loves music and is open to recognizing one’s own spiritual journey and, if this has not started yet, it certainly will when reading Fewell’s “Dialogues”.